TysonKlein/exma/README.md

       --disp_percent arg  % scale of original image size (default: 30)
 ```

-##Basic functions
+## Basic functions

 Note that all options with **arg** must be followed by a space, then the argument, then another space.

-ex: **-m 51** sets he minimum threshold to 51
+ex: **-m 51** sets the minimum threshold to 51

-#Biofilm Options
+# Biofilm Options
--m arg or --minimum_threshold arg : Sets arg to be the minimum threshold for detecting whether a pixel "counts", and should therefore be included in the thickness.
+*-m arg or --minimum_threshold arg* : Sets arg to be the minimum threshold for detecting whether a pixel "counts", and should therefore be included in the thickness.
 This is set to 50 unless changed.